-Transmission is a process of forwarding a packet from one host to other connected in a network.
-In this article, I have discussed the two transmission methods broadcast and multicast.
-In both the cases, the address aggregation is performed which reduces the size of the prefix that defines the network to which destination hosts are connected.
+Transmission is the process of forwarding a packet from one host to other connections in a network.
+In this article, I have discussed the two transmission methods, broadcast and multicast.
+In both cases, address aggregation is performed, which reduces the size of the prefix that defines the network to which destination hosts are connected.

-Address aggregation combines the packets and deliver it to ISP (Internet Service Provider)w which holds some network together.
+Address aggregation combines the packets and deliver them to ISP (Internet Service Provider), which holds some network together.
 Further, the packets are separated to be delivered to their final destination.

-The transmission technologies broadcast and multicast are different from each other in a context that in the broadcast, the packet is forwarded to all the hosts connected to the network whereas, in multicast, the packet is forwarded only to intended recipients.
+The transmission technologies broadcast and multicast are different from each other in the context that in the broadcast, the packet is forwarded to all the hosts connected to the network, whereas, in multicast, the packet is forwarded only to the intended recipients.
 I have discussed some more differences between broadcast and multicast in the comparison chart shown below.

 Content: Broadcast Vs Multicast

 |Basic||The packet is transmitted to all the hosts connected to the network.||The packet is transmitted only to intended recipients in the network.|

 |Management||Broadcasting does not require any group management.||Multicasting requires group management to define the group of hosts/stations which will receive packets.|

 |Traffic||Unnecessarily huge amount traffic is generated in the network.||Traffic is under control.|

 Broadcast is a transmission technology which allows all hosts connected to a network to share the same communication channel.
 In broadcast, a packet sent by a host is received by all the other hosts in the network.